Royal Victoria ParkParks & Walks

 - All the family

 - Under 5s

-Just a short walk from the city centre, Royal Victoria Park, a beautiful 23 hectare/ 57 acre site is a favourite for locals and visitors alike.
-It boasts the iconic Royal Crescent as its backdrop, and has plenty of attractions to keep you coming back for more.
+Just a short walk from the city centre, Royal Victoria Park is a favourite for locals and visitors alike.
+It boasts a beautiful 23 hectare/ 57 acre of curated park land, including the famous Royal Crescent as its backdrop, a peaceful and colourful botanical garden, wild meadows, and an enormous playground for children.

 - BBQ picnic table areas

 - Botanical Gardens

 - Pavillion Cafe (open throughout the year 8am - 5pm)

 - Public toilets (20p entry) in the play area and at Charlotte St Car Park

 - Skateboard park (redesigned 2015)